 The Bottom Line

-Keeping your workout balanced is important for symmetrical muscle development and for injury prevention.
+Keeping your workout balanced is important for symmetrical muscle development and injury prevention.
 Now, you know why your posterior deltoids might need a little more attention.
 Make sure you’re showing them a little love.

 OrthoInfo.
 “Rotator Cuff and Shoulder Conditioning Program”